The QRC works with companies and individuals to champion gender diversity in the resources sector

 WIMARQ's signature initiatives include:

-- International Women’s Day Breakfast and Resources Awards for Women
+- QRC/WIMARQ International Women’s Day Breakfast and Resources Awards for Women

 - Regional presence in Moranbah, Mount Isa and Weipa